Excel-DNA/ExcelDnaDoc/README.md

 ------------------
 https://www.nuget.org/packages/ExcelDnaDoc/

-To build compiled help file (.chm) the HTML Help Workshop (HHW) must be installed (http://msdn.microsoft.com/en-us/library/windows/desktop/ms669985(v=vs.85).aspx).
+To build a compiled help file (.chm) the HTML Help Workshop (HHW) must be installed (http://msdn.microsoft.com/en-us/library/windows/desktop/ms669985(v=vs.85).aspx).
 ExcelDnaDoc expects HHW to be installed at `C:\Program Files (x86)\HTML Help Workshop\`.
 If it is installed at another location change `packages/ExcelDnaDoc/tools/ExcelDnaDoc.exe.config` to reference the proper directory before compiling your project.